ngimb64/Crypt-Drive/README.md

 ### Sharing Keys
 - Simply enter the prompted questions and the rest will be handled
-- Preferably obtain two separate email accounts (one being an encrypted provider like protonmail or tutanota) & a phone number of the person to share keys, nonce, & password with
+- Preferably obtain two separate email accounts (one being an encrypted provider like Protonmail or Tutanota) & a phone number of the person to share keys, nonce, & password with
 - One email account can be used for both emails, but it reduces the security while requiring less effort to intercept and crack the encryption